 A landing page has a single, simple purpose.
 It may be tempting to include tons of graphics and information to keep your audience on the page.
 However, it's usually best to go with a simple and focused design to convert more high-quality leads.

 Remember, you're looking for the ideal affiliate.
 Remove everything that distracts from that purpose – be it text, design elements, or navigation links that redirect visitors away from your CTA.

-If you're not sure how to design your landing page, it can be helpful to start with a template.
-Once you've published it, you can designate your landing page in the Easy Affiliate plugin:
+If you're not sure how to design your landing page, it can be helpful to start with a template designed by a page builder plugin.